-LAS VEGAS (KLAS) — A day after record-breaking case numbers, Nevada and Clark County followed with their second-highest totals of COVID-19 cases reported in a single day.
-According to data released Friday, the state is reporting 1,380 new cases and Clark County is reporting 1,263 in the past 24 hours.
+LAS VEGAS (KLAS) — Nevada and Clark County both set a new record for the number of COVID-19 cases reported in a single day.
+According to data released Thursday, the state is reporting 1,447 new cases and Clark County is reporting 1,315 in the past 24 hours.

-According to the Nevada Hospital Association, Nevada recorded the third-highest day for hospitalizations on Thursday with 1,000 confirmed/suspected cases reported.
+According to the Nevada Hospital Association, Nevada recorded the second-highest day for hospitalizations on Wednesday with 1,033 confirmed/suspected cases reported.
 On Tuesday, the state set a new record with 1,051 cases.

 The highest number of hospitalizations have all been reported in the last week.

 |Top 5||Number of Hospitalizations||Date reported|

 There are 280 patients in ICU units across the state which is up 29 from the previous day.
 According to the Nevada Hospital Association.
 There are now 141 patients on ventilators.
 The report shows 40% of the states ventilators are in use.

 NEVADA CASES, TESTING, DEATHS

 There are now 31,915 confirmed cases and 626 COVID-19-related deaths in Nevada.
 There were 1,447 new cases and eight new COVID-19-related deaths reported in the last day.
 This is the largest, single-day increase in state cases.

 The Nevada DHHS says it is important to note that there is often a delay in death reporting.
 Cumulative daily death counts are displayed by the date of death, rather than the date the death was reported to the state.
 The total count for statewide deaths on the first tab may not equal the sum of the cumulative daily death counts because of cases where exact date of death is unknown or pending report.